 18.6 Putting It All Together

-Patient Scenario
+Client Scenario

 Mr. Yun is a 34-year-old man presenting to his physician’s office with complaints of difficulty concentrating, sadness, and anxiety.
-The patient recently experienced the loss of his wife in a motor vehicle accident and reports difficulty sleeping and weight loss of greater than 15 pounds in the previous month.
+The client recently experienced the loss of his wife in a motor vehicle accident and reports difficulty sleeping and weight loss of greater than 15 pounds in the previous month.
 He reports feeling “hopeless” and “angry at God” for the loss that he has experienced.
 He states he used to attend religious services with his wife, but “That was really more of ‘her’ thing.
 I really don’t know what to believe anymore.”

 Applying the Nursing Process

-Assessment: The nurse notes that the patient is experiencing difficulty concentrating, feelings of sadness and hopelessness, and reported anxiety.
+Assessment: The nurse notes that the client is experiencing difficulty concentrating, feelings of sadness and hopelessness, and reported anxiety.
 He self-reports feeling hopeless, feelings of anger toward God, and uncertainty in his belief system.

 Based on the assessment information that has been gathered, the following nursing care plan is created for Mr. Yun: